DoctorMcKay/node-internet-relay-chat/README.md

 The `nicks` array is only present for backwards-compatibility, you should use the `users` object instead of it.
 The nicks and access arrays have no guaranteed order.

 The `updatingNames` property will be `true` if we have received at least one `353` numeric and no finishing `366` numeric.

+The `modes` property is an array of channel modes.
+Modes which have a parameter (such as +k) include their parameter after a space.

+The `created` property contains the UNIX timestamp of when the channel was created.

+The `topic` property contains the channel's topic.
+It may be `false` if the channel has no topic.

+The `dataLoaded` property is `true` if all channel data has been received from the server.
+This is used internally, although you may wish to check it to see if a channel's data is fully loaded yet.

+The `channel` event will be emitted when this data has been populated.
+You shouldn't try to access a channel's data before this event is emitted.

 ## options